ravenusmc/game_collection/readme.md

 Please note that these instructions are not 100% complete.

 1. Clone the repo
-2. Run [sudo] pip3 install or pip3 install flask
+2. Run [sudo] pip3 install or pip3 install pygame
-3. Run python3 app.py to run the application
+3. Run python3 [main-file-name].py to run the application
-4. Visit localhost:5000 to see the application
-5. Please note that these instructions only follow the Python side of this application.

 ### Technology Stack